 Award Negotiation & Acceptance

-The Office of Research Administration (ORA) supports faculty and staff in negotiating their federal and non-federal sponsored agreements, consulting with the Principal Investigator (PI), University Counsel or Risk Manager, and other administrative staff to ensure the PI and University’s interests are considered and protected.
-The negotiation process ranges from a few days to several weeks depending upon the award terms and conditions.
+The Office of Research Administration (ORA) supports faculty and staff in negotiating their federal and non-federal sponsored awards, consulting with the Principal Investigator (PI), General Counsel, Risk Management, as well as other support Departments across the University to ensure the PI and University’s interests are considered and protected.
+The negotiation process can take a few days to several weeks depending upon the complexity of the award terms and conditions.

 Award Agreement Types

-The following table provides a description of the types of agreements received and reviewed by ORA on behalf of the University:
+The following table provides some examples of the types of agreements received and reviewed by ORA on behalf of the University:

 Grant | A form of financial assistance awarded to an organization for the conduct of research or other program as specified in an approved proposal.
 A grant, as opposed to a cooperative agreement, is used whenever the awarding office anticipates no substantial programmatic involvement with the recipient during the performance of the activities. |